 Vis was first settled by the Ancient Greeks, who were attracted by its safe harbors and fertile interior.
 Later, in the 20th century, as part of Yugoslavia, the island was a military naval base.
-Thus it was closed to foreigners, and tourism was not developed here.
+Since foreigners could not visit the island, tourism did not develop.
 Still today, you will find that the island is relatively undeveloped and is visited mainly by yachting crews.

 Things to see and do

-- Firstly, sail around the island, stopping in sheltered bays to swim and snorkel, then moor up for a night in either Vis Town or Komiza.
+- Sail around the island, stopping in sheltered bays to swim and snorkel, then moor up for a night in either Vis Town or Komiza.

-- Secondly, visit the Blue Cave on the nearby island of Biševo.
+- Visit the Blue Cave on the nearby island of Biševo.

 - Join a scuba diving tour with B-24 Diving Center to explore shipwrecks and a WWII plane.
 Diving is for advanced-level divers.